Logo Voyage

 Neu-Ulm is a town in Bavarian Swabia.
 It's just across the Danube from Ulm.
 In many ways Neu-Ulm serves as a suburb of Ulm, but it has attractions of its own.
 Despite being the "new" part of Ulm, Neu-Ulm offers many historically significant buildings, churches and streets.
-At just under 60,000 inhabitants it serves as a local centre for the Neu-Ulm Landkreis (district).
+With about 62,000 inhabitants (2023), it serves as a local centre for the Neu-Ulm Landkreis (district).

 Understand